github/resque/docs/HOOKS.md

   thrown by `perform`, but any that are not caught will propagate up to the `Resque::Failure` backend.

+* `after_perform`: Called with the job after a job is done working.
+This could be used to decide when to shut down workers that consume too much RAM, for example.

 * `on_failure`: Called with the exception and job args if any exception occurs while performing the job (or hooks), this includes Resque::DirtyExit.

+* `before_reserve`: Called with the reserved queue.
+This hook is used to determine which `reservable_queues` should be checked for work.
+The block will be called once for each of the worker's assigned queues; raising `Resque::DontReserve` will skip that queue.
+Only run when `Resque.blocking_reserve` is `true`.

 Hooks are easily implemented with superclasses or modules.
 A superclass could look something like this.